9001/asm/README-asm.md

 cat <asm.iso >/dev/sdx
 ```

-> `cat <asm.iso >/dev/sdx` can be replaced with `revert /dev/sdx <asm.iso` for much faster writes; see[revert](https://github.com/9001/usr-local-bin/blob/master/revert)
+* `cat <asm.iso >/dev/sdx` can be replaced with `revert /dev/sdx <asm.iso` for much faster writes; see [revert](https://github.com/9001/usr-local-bin/blob/master/revert)
+* if you need secureboot / measured-boot, run this before u2i: `./mod.sh -u m -ak ~/keys/asm.key`

-you still need to do a full build when you change the set of included packages or make changes to the initramfs
+* you still need to do a full build when you change the set of included packages or make changes to the initramfs

 # make it your own